rlugojr/linkurious-enterprise-manual/manage/share.md

 ## Share

 It is possible to share a visualization with an other Linkurious Enterprise user.
-People we share a visualization with will be able to access it through the Linkurious Enterprise interface.
+People we share a visualization with will be able to access it through the interface.
-If we right-click on a visualization, we can share it:
+If we right-click on a visualization, we can share it as follows:

 ![](Share Option.png)

-We clik on ```+Share``` menu and type the username or email of the person we want to share the visualization with.
+We click on the ```Share``` menu and type the username or email of the person we want to share the visualization with.

 ![](Share_Option.png)